-Among films made in collaboration with the Mathematical Sciences Research Institute (MSRI).
-Others are Taking the Long View: The Life of Shiing-shen Chern, a one-hour documentary about mathematician Chern, completed in 2011 and screened at Chern's centennial celebrations in Tianjin, Berkeley, Paris and New York; Counting from Infinity: Yitang Zhang and the Twin Primes Conjecture premiered at the Joint Mathematics Meeting (JMM) in January 2015.
+Among films made in collaboration with the Mathematical Sciences Research Institute (MSRI) are Taking the Long View: The Life of Shiing-shen Chern, a one-hour documentary about mathematician Chern, completed in 2011 and screened at Chern's centennial celebrations in Tianjin, Berkeley, Paris and New York; Counting from Infinity: Yitang Zhang and the Twin Primes Conjecture premiered at the Joint Mathematics Meeting (JMM) in January 2015.
 17 Gauss Way, a 20-minute documentary about the building that houses MSRI; and The Right Spin (2005), about astronaut Michael Foale and his part in saving the Mir space station in 1997, made for Math Awareness Month.
 Invitation to Discover (2003) is about MSRI, and porridge pulleys and Pi is a half-hour film on mathematicians Hendrik Lenstra and Vaughan Jones, which premiered at the Teléscience Festival in Montréal, Canada, in November 2003.
 Navajo Math Circles, made with support from Vision Maker Media and MSRI, premiered in 2016 and aired on PBS in September 2016.
 Secrets of the Surface: The Mathematical Vision of Maryam Mirzakhani premiered at the JMM in January 2020, and has screened widely through May 2020.
 Broadcasts in several countries are anticipated.

 Between 2010 and 2013, Csicsery produced 30 long-form biographical interviews with senior mathematicians for the Simons Foundation Science Lives web series.
-In 2014, he began producing a series of short videos for the Gathering4 Gardner Foundation.
+In 2014, he produced a series of 150 short videos for the Gathering4 Gardner Foundation (G4G).